learnweb/moodle-format_tiles/README.md

 - an Administrator will be able to see the plugins settings under Site Administration > Plugins > Course Formats > Tiles

 ##Compatibility and Support
-The plugin is compatible with Moodle 3.9.
+The version of the plugin is compatible with Moodle 3.8 and 3.9.

 It supports the Privacy API.